outfox/fennecs/doc/cookbook/staples/DamageOverTime.md

 var sunIntensity = 10.0f;
 var vampireHealth = world.Query<Health>().Has<Vampirism>().Stream();

-// We use an EntityAction to apply the damage and also queue the
+// We use an EntityComponentAction to apply the damage and also queue
-// structural change - in this case, full despawn of the Vampire vampireHealth.For(
+// the structural change - in this case, full despawn of the Vampire vampireHealth.For(
-    uniform: Time.deltaTime * sunIntensity
+    uniform: Time.deltaTime * sunIntensity,
-    static (float sunBurn, Entity vampire, ref Health health) => {
+    action: static (sunBurn, in vampire, ref health) => {
         health.Value -= sunBurn;
         if (health.Value <= 0) vampire.Despawn();